Board of Directors

 Research shows us that children with a background that includes high quality early education and care are more likely to experience academic success and graduate from high school.
 Also, for every dollar spent on quality early learning programs, it is estimated that society saves more than $7 in future costs for special education, public assistance, delinquency and prison programs.
 We have also learned that communities in support of quality programs for young children become healthier, stronger and safer communities.

-Our board is comprised of members with expertise in the areas of child development, education, public assistance, healthcare, finance, marketing, and representatives from other private sector businesses.
+Our board is comprised of members with expertise in the areas of child development, education, public assistance, healthcare, finance, marketing, and other representatives from other private sector businesses.
 Together with Coalition staff and a host of community partners, we are dedicated to helping link families to early education programs, providing training and support for local child care providers, and promoting positive practices in programs for our youngest citizens.

 Anna Price Weaver